epccs/RPUpi/WSGIdaemon/README.md

 * For CGI see https://docs.python.org/3.7/library/cgi.html

-## WSGI Python Frameworks
+## WSGI Python Frameworks (more referance)

-It is not clear to me what these frameworks do, or when I would instantiate the device  (e.g. open the serial port) I want to act as a gateway for.
+It is not clear to me what these frameworks do, or if thay can act as a serial device  gateway.

 * For Flask see https://github.com/pallets/flask
 * For Bottle see https://github.com/bottlepy/bottle